NachoColl/dotnet-cf4dotnet/README.md

 The idea is to use the command on your deployment pipelines, so you only have to work on the code side, without worrying about the related Cloudformation updates and AWS resources versioning.

-You can check for some notes on a real example using this tool at [linkedin.com](https://www.linkedin.com/pulse/building-cicd-pipeline-aws-lambdas-net-core-nacho-coll/).

 # How To

 Install the [tool templates](https://github.com/NachoColl/dotnet-cf4dotnet-templates),